reflectivity/reflectivity.github.io/projects/file_formats/text-rep.md

 (i.e. data set 2 does not know anything about the changes made for data set 1).

-For the case of additional input data with different spinstate this might look like
+For the case of additional input data with different spin state this might look like

         data_source:
             measurement: